DragoniteSpam/GameMakerTutorialTutorial/README.md

 This is where tutorials excel. `How to cook spaghetti with marinara sauce` is a question that can be sufficiently answered with a complete set of step-by-step instructions.
 If you shift the focus of the question it can still work, such as `How to cook a balanced meal with spaghetti` or `Creating spaghetti noodles from scratch`.

 If your question contains words like "best" or "easiest" you start to dance into the ream of opinion pieces (`Best kind of cheese to put on pasta` or `Easiest way to open a jar of tomato sauce`).
 If there's one thing that the Internet loves it's Top Ten lists and you'll find no shortage of blog posts eagerly explaining why everyone else's answer is wrong.
-Sometimes these can be interesting, but these should be taken with a grain of salt [big enough to raise the boiling point of your spaghetti water by more than half a degree](https://web.archive.org/web/20210818055505/https://www.marthastewart.com/8007133/how-boil-water-faster).
+Sometimes these can be interesting, but these should otherwise be taken with a grain of salt.

 As it happens, cookbooks are basically big ol' lists of analog tutorials.
 Algorithms are basically recipes.
 You will never be able to un-think this.